Alexmhack/django_library/README.md

 It is recommended to have a seperate model for each object in our models.

 Create the superuser using the createsuperuser command and log into the admin site

+we are editing the admin models and passing our own admin classes for Author, Book and BookInstance, Genre and Language only have one fields so its useless for those models